ISISNeutronMuon/SScanSS-2/docsrc/idf.rst

 Key                Type                               Optional (Default Value) Description
 ================== ================================== ======================== ===========
-name               string                             Required                 Unique name of object. positioners        array of strings                   Optional (zero array)    Names of positioners in the stack from bottom to top.
+name               string                             Required                 Unique name of object. positioners        array of strings                   Required                 Names of positioners in the stack from bottom to top.
 ================== ================================== ======================== ===========

 ***************